msa-em/nanocartography/01_introduction.md

 for observing microstructural information over longer length scales, such as counting cells {cite:p}`porter1945study, lidke2012advances`.
-The complex nature of the electron interaction physics of material science research such as crystallinity, defects, and variable Z contrast, makes automation more difficult and is most likely why it has slowed the adoption and development in the field.
+The complex nature of the electron interaction physics of material science research (e.g., crystallinity, defects, and variable Z contrast) makes automation more difficult and is most likely why it has slowed the adoption and development in the field.
 This is not to mention the exceedingly smaller length scales that become crucial to understanding any number of atomic phenomena that control bulk materials properties.

-As electron microscopy is a projection technique, there will always be a conundrum in analyzing material properties in that the thinner the sample becomes the more accurate the information collected (e.g., decreased multiple scattering); yet, the thinner the sample becomes the less representative the information is of the entire bulk sample (e.g., only a thin slice of a three dimensional object is being observed).
+As electron microscopy is a projection technique, there will always be a conundrum in analyzing material properties.
+While the thinner the sample becomes the more accurate the information collected (e.g., decreased multiple scattering), as the sample gets thinner the less representative the information is of the entire bulk sample (e.g., only a thin slice of a three dimensional object is being observed).
 Additionally, the thinner the sample the more questions of surface